Bantamlak12/Bantamlak12/README.md

 - 👀 I’m interested in Machine Learning, Deep Learning, Computer and Network Security.
-- 🌱 I’m currently learning a Software Engineering Programme in alx_africa.
+- 🌱 I’m currently working as a backend developer at Go Digital Technology.
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me: bantamlak29@gmail.com